Hansmu/js-weird-parts/Readme.md

 `Object.create` can be used to extend an object.
 It creates a new object using an existing object as its base, so setting the __proto__ property.
 You can then overwrite the defaults as needed.

+`use strict` makes JS use additional rules to make sure you're using JS in a stricter, more correct way.
+It is implemented differently in different JS engines, so it might not be the best thing to rely on, but it can be useful.